LispEngineer/aiband/aibandstate.md

 `rlwrap -r java -cp .:clojure-1.7.0.jar clojure.main`.
 Then, run `(use 'clojure.algo.monads)` at the REPL `user=>` prompt.

+Please note that I'm using ClojureJVM because it can use the libraries above directly without modfication.
+If you wish to use ClojureCLR, you can do the same thing if you use my ClojureCLR ported versions in the Aiband GitHub repository along with [Nostrand](https://github.com/nasser/nostrand) to get a ClojureCLR REPL.
+Also, [rlwrap](https://github.com/hanslub42/rlwrap) makes REPLs better.

 ## Continuing after Preparatory Interlude

 As indicated earlier, the `rand-int'` function is now usable as a "state monadic function,"